Vasileios Gkisakis, Agronomist (MSc, PhD)

 Athina Fragkiadoulaki, Technologist agronomist

 Athina Fragkiadoulaki specializes in the primary and post-harvest production systems.
 She has been involved in the agri-food industry for several years in olive, vine and dairy products sector.
 She has also been extensively employed in the marketing and finance sector of Agri-cooperative unions in Crete and worked on research project regarding agrobiodiversity conservation & organic farming.

 Kostis Damianakis, Biologist (PhD)

-Kostis is environmental biologist and specializes on applying small-scale organic farming, based on agroecological principles.
+Kostis is environmental biologist and specializes on ecosystem assessment and management, and on applying small-scale organic farming, based on agroecological principles.
 He has an extended background on laboratory analysis and regularly lectures food & tourism sector employees on quality control systems, food safety and hygiene.

 Nikolaos Douslatzis, Technologist agronomist

 Nikos specializes on best farming practices as applied within the framework of organic agriculture in perennial (olive and vine) and annual (vegetable) cropping systems, both for outdoor and greenhouse conditions.